-By Josh Dubin, Class of 2012
+By Josh Dubin class of 2012

 St. Bonaventure is in the midst of a $15 million campaign to construct a 26,000-square-foot building to house its School of Business.
-The leadership contribution from First Niagara will provide $250,000 toward construction of the building and $250,000 toward an endowment to support academic programs.

-The new center will feature high-tech classrooms, a financial services lab, a state-of-the-art boardroom, and special meeting and office spaces for student groups and faculty.
+The new business center will feature high-tech classrooms, a financial services lab, a state-of-the-art boardroom, and special meeting and office spaces for student groups and faculty.

 The $15 million campaign will provide: $10 million for the construction of the new business center; $4 million in endowments for faculty and programmatic support to ensure a vibrant intellectual community; and $1 million for building endowment.

 More than $13 million has been raised under the leadership of Robert Daugherty, ’77, University trustee and campaign chair.

 “We are grateful for the financial commitments that have been made to date,” said Mr. Daugherty, a retired partner of PricewaterhouseCoopers LLP.
 “Now we need the leverage of many.
 We need the help of our alumni, parents and friends to make this campaign a success.”